 Assuming the selector switch is set to “ICE,” look for the following issues.

-- Power supply problems – The machine might be off or unplugged.
+- Power supply problems – The machine might be switched off or unplugged.
 If neither is the problem, check if the power cord is damaged or if there is a field wiring deficiency.
-Faulty wiring should be repaired by a professional service technician.
+Faulty wiring should be repaired by an authorized service technician.

 - High pressure safety control tripped – If the safety control is tripped, you’ll need to reset it and see what’s causing high head pressure.

-- High temperature safety control open – When the high temperature control is open, replace it and see what’s causing it to be open.
+- High temperature safety control open – When the high temperature control is open, have an authorized technician remedy the issue.

 - Bin control out of alignment – See if the bin control needs to be adjusted or defective.
-If it’s faulty, replace it immediately.
+If it’s faulty, have it replaced by an authorized technician immediately.

-- Liquid line solenoid energized and open – Find the reason why the liquid line solenoid is unopened or inactive, replace it.
+- Liquid line solenoid energized and open – Find the reason why the liquid line solenoid is unopened or inactive, have an authorized technician replace it.

 Machine Not Making Ice